google/android-fhir/.github/ISSUE_TEMPLATE/process.md

 ---
-name:  Code-Health
+name:  Process
-about: Issues related to Refactoring, Improving Testing, Infrastructure, Documentation or related.
+about: Issues related to builds and releases, communications, templates etc.

 ---